A Model Stealing Attack Against Multi-Exit Networks: Introduction

 \section{Introduction}

-The rapid development of neural networks has brought extensive applications to our production and daily life, such as computer vision, speech recognition, and natural language processing.
-However, as people continue to demand higher performance for these applications, the number of parameters and computational complexity of models also keep growing, which greatly increases computational time and cost \cite{pruning, quantization, modelDistillation}.
-This poses a significant challenge for model deployment on platforms with high real-time requirements or limited computing power, e.g., mobile or IoT devices \cite{IoTSenario,LightweightIoT1,LightweightIoT2}.
-Especially, traditional neural networks have only one output classifier and must execute all computation units regardless of the complexity of the input sample, resulting in a large amount of unnecessary computation cost.
+With relentless pursuit of higher AI performance, the scale and complexity of models keep growing, greatly increasing computational cost \cite{quantization, quantization2,quantization3}.
+This poses a significant challenge for model deployment in scenarios with real-time requirements or limited computing power, e.g., mobile or IoT devices \cite{IoTSenario,LightweightIoT1,LightweightIoT2}.
+Inspired by the fact that canonical samples can produce sufficiently confident results with fewer computation \cite{SDN}, multi-exit networks have emerged as a promising technique to enhance the computational efficiency of models.

-Inspired by the fact that not all samples require the same amount of computation to produce confident results \cite{SDN}, multi-exit networks have emerged as an important means to improve computational efficiency and reduce computation costs.
-Multi-Exit networks have wide-ranging applications, including but not limited to voice assistants, video surveillance, augmented reality and network intrusion detection \cite{MultiExitApplicationSenarios}.
-Multi-exit networks with multiple classifiers can dynamically select an exit to output in advance based on the output strategy.
-With a good output strategy, a multi-exit network can allocate fewer computational resources for "simple" samples and more for "complex" samples, thereby greatly improving the computational efficiency of the model while maintaining similar recognition accuracy.
+Unlike traditional neural networks with a fixed execution path, multi-exit networks \cite{multi-exit_architecture1,multi-exit_architecture2} offer multiple classifiers as potential exits, as shown in Fig.\ref{fig:multi-exit-structure}.
+This architecture allows multi-exit networks to output in advance based on output strategies, thereby avoiding unnecessary computational costs.
+With a good output strategy, a multi-exit network can allocate fewer computational resources for ``simple" samples and more for ``complex" samples, thereby greatly improving the computational efficiency of the model while maintaining similar recognition accuracy.
+The output strategy for a multi-exit network is typically a set of predefined thresholds.
+When the model's confidence in the current exit exceeds the corresponding threshold, it indicates that the prediction is sufficiently confident and can be output early.